-To reach the Paris Agreement climate goals, global efforts to reduce greenhouse gas emissions will have to be complemented by solutions for removing already emitted CO₂ from the atmosphere.
+To achieve the climate goals of the Paris Agreement, global efforts to reduce greenhouse gas emissions will have to be complemented by solutions for removing already emitted CO₂ from the atmosphere.
 “Our project approach consists of removing CO₂ from the atmosphere and converting it into carbon black, i.e. highly pure carbon in powder form,” says Professor Thomas Wetzel of the Institute of Thermal Process Engineering (TVT).
 “In this way, a hazardous greenhouse gas will be converted into a raw material for high-tech applications.
 Carbon black can be used in electronics, printing, or construction.”

 The test facility to be set up within the NECOC research project will combine the following process steps: By means of an adsorber, CO₂ is first captured from ambient air (direct air capture, DAC).
 Together with renewable hydrogen, it is then converted into methane and water in a microstructured reactor.
 The methane produced serves as a carbon carrier in the downstream process and is passed into a bubble reactor filled with liquid tin.
 In the ascending methane bubbles, a pyrolysis reaction takes place, by means of which methane is decomposed into its constituents.
 These are, on the one hand, hydrogen, that is directly fed back to methanation and, on the other hand, solid carbon in the form of microgranular powder, i.e. carbon black.